camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Access all Tenants as Administrator

-Users who are a member of the group `camunda-admin` can access the data of all tenants, even if they don't belong to the tenants.
-This is useful for an administrator of a multi-tenancy application since he has to manage the data over all tenants.
+The admin user or users who are a member of the admin group can access the data of all tenants, even if they don't belong to the tenants.
+This is useful for an administrator of a multi-tenancy application since he has to manage the data of all tenants.

+You can define admin users by making them a member of the group `camunda-admin` or with the help of the [Admin Authorization Plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}).
+The Admin Authorization Plugin allows granting admin privileges to a custom user or group.

 ## Shared Definitions for all Tenants